 - Most decks suck – make yours good: This is a no brainer 😉 Well known investors get a tonne of decks, and those with little experience will need help to get over the line.
 A pretty, structured deck in both cases will help you achieve your goal

-- The third slide is a trends and almost implicit ‘why now’ slide.
+- The third slide is a trend and almost implicit ‘why now’ slide.
 They explain the changes in the industry over the past 40 years in 10 year shifts.
 The slide is a bit simplified.
 It’s not the worst, but it’s ok

 - The ‘what we do’ slide explains the core parts of the business quite well